-B.A., New College of Florida, Chemistry
+B.A.
+New College of Florida, Chemistry

 Biochemistry I (Chem 141) Syllabus

 biochhemistry, nanomaterials, bioinorganic chemistryInvestigations of the environmental and human health implications of Nanomaterials.
-Specifically, use biochemical and proteomic approaches to understand the interactons of nanoparticles with proteins.
+Specifically, use biochemical and proteomic approaches to understand the interactions of nanoparticles with biomolecules.

-Research Corp for Science Advancement Cottrell College Science Award, "Characterization of the interactions between azurin and silver nanoparticles", $45,000, 2011-2013.
+Research Corp for Science Advancement Cottrell College Science Award, 2011-2013.